Verlander pitches 3rd career no-hitter, Astros beat Jays 2-0

 Not bad for an ace who was ejected in his previous start.
 Verlander was tossed last Tuesday at home shortly after a close pitch didn’t go his way against Tampa Bay.

+It was Verlander’s ninth career shutout.
 This was the 13th no-hitter for the Astros, including one by Ryan.

 The Blue Jays were no-hit for the sixth time.
 Before Sunday, the last to do it was Seattle’s James Paxton, who became the first Canadian pitcher to throw a big league no-hitter north of the border when he beat the Blue Jays on May 8, 2018.